Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Colliders.md

 A `CompoundCollider` also exposes a `public float scale` which is a uniform scale factor to be applied to the collider.
 This scale factor not only scales the collider sizes but also their relative offsets to each other.
+It also contains a `public float3 stretch` which supports transform stretching.
+By default, the `stretch` vector will be rotated into each sub-collider’s local space and then applied to that sub-collider.

 ### Triangle Collider (Experimental)